kogakure/website-hugo-stefanimhoff.de/app/content/articles/2014-04-04-brew-automatic-installation.md

 ---
-title: 'Automated Installation for MacOS'
+title: "Automated Installation for MacOS"
 slug: brew-automatic-installation
 author: Stefan Imhoff
 date: 2014-04-04T21:09:00+02:00
-description: 'How to automatically install software on MacOS using Homebrew and Homebrew Cask.
-Homebrew Cask can install over 1300 applications, including many commercial products.'
+description: "How to automatically install software on MacOS using Homebrew and Homebrew Cask.
+Homebrew Cask can install over 1300 applications, including many commercial products."
-categories: ['software']
+categories:
+  - "software"
 ---

 The installation of software has always been poor on MacOS.
 There are just too many different ways of installation.